Goals

 Read the man page and then try implementing strcpy yourself.
 Does strcpy copy only the non-null characters or is the terminator included?
 If you're not sure, read the man page to confirm the expected behavior.

 When you are ready to test your strcpy, review the test cases in the test_strcpy function.
 Uncomment the call to test_strcpy in main().
-Use make run to rebuild the program and run it on the Pi.
+Use make test to rebuild the test program and run it on the Pi.

 If you get the blue flash of doom, dig in to find out what's gone wrong and work to resolve the issue.
 Don't move on until all tests pass and you earn the peace and quiet from your Pi.